Battle of Sambisa Forest (2021): Background

 In the next years, Barnawi's ISWAP and Shekau's Boko Haram both reconsolidated, though ISWAP grew into the more powerful group.
 Whereas Shekau had about 1,000 to 2,000 fighters under his command by 2019, the Islamic State loyalists counted up to 5,000 troops.
 Furthermore, ISWAP displayed signs of increasing sophistication and growing connections to the IS core group.
 Barnawi's followers did not just align ideologically with IS, but also adopted its technologies and tactics.
-They began using suicide vehicle-borne improvised explosive devices and drones which experts considered proofs of support and advice by exiled IS members from Syria and Iraq.
+They began using suicide vehicle-borne improvised explosive devices and drones which experts considered evidence of support and advice by exiled IS members from Syria and Iraq.

 ISWAP also focused on military targets and attempted to win the support of the local civilians, unlike Shekau whose forces were notorious for massacring and kidnapping non-combatants.
 The Islamic State employed a "hearts and minds" policy toward the local communities, gradually winning substantial grassroots support, and implemented its own government, including collecting taxes.
 Despite not fully controlling the areas where it is present, ISWAP maintains more control over large swaths of the countryside than the Nigerian government and has created four governorates.
 It offers some "limited services", and encourages locals to live in de facto rebel-held communities.
 At the same time, it has targeted agencies providing humanitarian aid, thereby depriving locals of basic necessities in government-held areas.
 However, Shekau's group would often raid communities under ISWAP protection, and punish civilians who had cooperated with the Islamic State.
 This further motivated ISWAP to eventually deal with Boko Haram one way or another.
 Al-Naba, the Islamic State's official newspaper, later claimed that Shekau's activities had disrupted local communities to such a degree that famine had become a major issue, allegedly making an intervention of ISWAP necessary.

 ISWAP followed a reconciliatory approach in regards to Shekau's followers.
 Whereas Boko Haram usually executed captured ISWAP fighters as traitors, ISWAP would only disarm and preach to captured Boko Haram troops before releasing them.
 This resulted in many of Shekau's fighters developing sympathies for the Islamic State faction.
 ISWAP repeatedly stated that it was only opposed to Shekau, arguing that they had no issues with other Boko Haram members.
 In addition, the Islamic State faction deviated from Shekau's brutal and autocratic leadership style by organizing a powerful shura or committee that gave the group an element of "democracy".
-As result, ISWAP gained more popular support, yet also became more prone to leadership struggles.
-In course of the Chad Basin campaign (2018–2020), a violent dispute among ISWAP resulted in the deposition of Abu Musab al-Barnawi and the execution of several commanders.
+As a result, ISWAP gained more popular support, yet also became more prone to leadership struggles.
+In the course of the Chad Basin campaign (2018–2020), a violent dispute among ISWAP resulted in the deposition of Abu Musab al-Barnawi and the execution of several commanders.